monkstone/monkstone.github.com/_posts/2018-04-19-tapping_into_java_class_jruby.md

 ![fred.png]({{site.github.url}}/assets/fred.png)

-What this sketch demonstrates is that you can tap into java class.
-It is possible via duck-typing to create (with no ceremony) a Vec2D instance fro a PVector it requires more ceremony but it is possible to create a PVector instance from Vec2D instance.
+What this sketch demonstrates is that you can tap into a java class.
+It is possible via duck-typing to create (with no ceremony) a Vec2D instance from a PVector, it requires more ceremony but it is possible to create a PVector instance from Vec2D instance.
 For some reason PVector to String returns an array of java float.

 [propane]:https://ruby-processing.github.io/propane/
 [jruby_art]:https://ruby-processing.github.io/JRubyArt/